 These noise violations aren’t only a legal liability, they also take a toll on your structure and the machinery over time, and make for a poor end-user experience for whoever will be occupying the space in and around the building.
 The excessive noise can result in a loss of productivity, increased occupant stress, greater costs down the road and a hit to the reputation of the people responsible for designing the building.

 If considered in the initial design and construction of a project, Gaus Scott Company can offer simple, affordable solutions to any building’s vibration problems.

 Vibration isolators are made up of two mounting plates – one attached to the machinery and the other attached to the ground – and a coiled spring that connects them.
 This design allows the machinery to vibrate as normal without passing that vibration along to the stable ground.

-Specific grades of springs and types of mounting apparatuses are required for different systems, and can vary based on the type of machinery, its position within your building, and the surface to which it is mounted to.
-That is why its always best to consult with an expert like Gaus Scott Company before installation.
+Specific grades of springs and types of mounting apparatuses are required for different systems, and can vary based on the type and size of machinery, its position within your building, and the surface to which it is mounted to.
+That is why its always best to consult with an expert like Gaus Scott Company who can offer precise mechanical engineering before installation.

 The benefits of isolating the vibration to the machinery itself are numerous, however most notably, it can almost eliminate the noise produced, creating a much more suitable working environment for building occupants.

 Gaus Scott Company specializes in the engineering, design, supply and expert application of Vibration Isolation equipment.
 We work with clients in a wide variety of industries to provide effective, inexpensive, solutions to our clients no matter the size or nature of their problem.

 As a small business serving the Midwest region including St. Louis, Columbia, Springfield, Kansas City and Champagne-Urbana, our number one priority is to provide excellent service to our clients in the aim of creating long lasting business relationships that you can count on, project after project.